marcinkuzminski/rhodecode/README.rst

 - Based on pylons 1.0 / sqlalchemy 0.6 / sqlite

+.. include:: ./docs/screenshots.rst

 Incoming / Plans
 ----------------

 - code review (probably based on hg-review)
-- full git_ support, with push/pull server
+- full git_ support, with push/pull server (currently in beta tests)
 - project grouping
 - redmine integration
 - commit based build in wiki system
 - clone points and cloning from remote repositories into rhodecode (git_ and mercurial_)
 - more statistics and graph (global annotation + some more statistics)
-- user customized activity dashboards
 - other cools stuff that i can figure out (or You can help me figure out)

 License